Top 10 Pros and Cons of Canvas from Instructure

 8. Dependence on Third-Party Tools

 For specific functionalities, Canvas relies heavily on integrations with third-party tools.
 This reliance can be a drawback as it sometimes leads to compatibility issues and the need for additional subscriptions or fees.
+This dependency can also create challenges when third-party services experience downtime or discontinue their support, potentially disrupting the learning experience for students and instructors alike.

 • Additional Subscriptions Required: Users may need to subscribe to third-party services.